A Review of Studies on Estradiol Levels and Testosterone Suppression with High-Dose Transdermal Estradiol Gel and Ointment

 This study shows that the clinical effects were more dramatic in the DES group, with a sharper drop in the free plasma testosterone level, than in the E2 group.

 E2 has been administered too weakly because it is too low in the commercially used ointment and because application to the thick abdominal skin has a lower absorption coefficient than a thinner skin such as forearms for example.
 It is possible that a dose equivalent to 15 or 20 mg of gel, applied on the forearms, may allow to lower the testosterone below [100 ng/dL].
 The marketing of a more concentrated ointment is therefore desirable, as well as the use of a more efficient absorption site.

 The search for new estrogens and new routes of administration is therefore necessary: E2, a natural female hormone, induces no thromboembolic events.
 It seems to us, therefore, that a larger dose must be proposed to be as effective as 3 mg DES.
-A gel twice more concentrated is therefore currently under study [(see Study 3 below)].
+A gel twice more concentrated is therefore currently under study.

 It should be noted that the transdermal estradiol formulation in this study is different from that used in Study 1.
 Specifically, “6 mg/day estradiol gel” was stated to deliver “600 μg/day estradiol” in Study 1, whereas “10 mg/day estradiol ointment” was stated to deliver “600 μg/day estradiol” in Study 2.
-These discrepancies might have relation to the unexpectedly lower estradiol levels and testosterone suppression in Study 2 compared to Study 1.
+These apparent discrepancies might be of relevance to the unexpectedly lower estradiol levels and testosterone suppression in Study 2 compared to Study 1.

 The following paper pertains to the third study: